dmlc/dgl/docs/source/contribute.rst

 1. Make a directory with the name of your model (say ``awesome-gnn``) within the directory ``examples/${DGLBACKEND}`` where ``${DGLBACKEND}`` refers to the framework name.

-2. Populate it with your work, and make a pull request once you are done.
+2. Populate it with your work, along with a README.
+Make a pull request once you are done.
+Your README should contain at least these:

-   * Instructions for running your program and the results are preferred in your README.
+   * Instructions for running your program.

+   * The performance results, such as speed or accuracy or any metric, along with comparisons against some alternative implementations (if available).

+     * Your performance metric does not have to beat others' implementation; they are just a signal of your code being *likely* correct.

+     * Your speed also does not have to surpass others'.

+     * However, better numbers are always welcomed.

 3. We (the DGL team) will review it, suggesting or making changes as necessary.